Roth-Lab/phyclone/README.md

 1. tumour_content - The tumour content (cellularity) of the sample.
 Default value is 1.0 if column is not present.
 > Note: In principle this could be different for each mutations/sample.
-> However it most cases it should be the same for a mutations in a sample.
+However it most cases it should be the same for all mutations in a sample.

 2. error_rate - Sequencing error rate.
 Default value is 0.001 if column is not present.